Fly-Fishing in the Italian Alps, Part 3: Young marble giants

-Searching for slabs on the Passer river in Südtirol / Trentino Alto-Adige
+Searching for slabs on the Passer river in Südtirol / Trentino Alto-Adige, part of our five-part series on fly-fishing in Italy

 Our glorious fall continues here in Oregon, and I'm sleepless off a summer steelhead session on the Deschutes, with all the zero-dark-thirty wakeups that entails.
 But we're continuing our recap of this summer's Italian Alps trip for another two weeks.